giantpaper/techybingo/README.md

 - Keep everything alphabetized
 - Maintain consistent phrasing.
-	- Ex.
-'Said or heard "Good morning" to everyone' instead of 'You/Someone else says "Good morning" to everyone'
+	- Ex. `Said or heard "Good morning" to everyone` instead of `You/Someone else says "Good morning" to everyone`